How Identity Resolution Drives

 From the first anonymous visit to your site to the day a buyer shares their email address to their ongoing interactions with your brand, you should be collecting data at each step.

-Many marketers don’t think about identity resolution in their day-to-day work, but immediately recognize the importance of it once they’ve seen the power of the data in action.
-We’ll explore different types of identity resolution, how it empowers ecommerce marketers, and how you can implement it at your own company.
+Many marketers don’t think about user resolution in their day-to-day work, but immediately recognize the importance of it once they’ve seen the power of the data in action.
+We’ll explore different types of user resolution, how it empowers ecommerce marketers, and how you can implement it at your own company.

 What is Identity Resolution?